Grants for Individuals and Families Available to Those Directly Impacted by the Recent Flooding in Eastern Kentucky

 Foundation for Appalachian Kentucky is currently able to offer grants of $250, plus $50 for each child in the household.

 If you are able to access the internet, applications for individuals and families are now available at bit.ly/ekyflood2022.

 If you need assistance filling out the application, please call the Foundation for Appalachian Kentucky office at 606-439-1357 if you need assistance filling out the application.

-A toll-free disaster legal hotline is now available to eastern Kentucky flood victims in Breathitt, Clay, Floyd, Knott, Leslie, Letcher, Magoffin, Martin, Owsley, Perry, Pike and Whitley counties.
+A free legal help hotline is now available for Kentucky Flooding survivors in Breathitt, Clay, Floyd, Knott, Leslie, Letcher, Magoffin, Martin, Owsley, Perry, Pike and Whitley counties.
 The hotline is available to connect survivors to free legal services in qualifying counties who cannot afford an attorney.

 The Legal Help Center is located in the basement of of the Fayette County Circuit Courthouse and is open to the public every Thursday from 11 am - 2 pm.

 Starting July 16, people in mental health crisis will have a new way to reach out for help.
 Instead of dialing the current 10-digit National Suicide Prevention Lifeline, you can simply call or text the numbers 9-8-8.

 This program is for renters and landlords only.